 Facebook has restrictions on what is and is not permissible when running a contest.
 This document will attempt to clarify these requirements and restrictions and, if possible, suggest alternatives.
-Visit the official Facebook Promotion Guidelines and Facebook Developer Policy to read these guidelines in their entirety.
+Visit the official Policies for Pages, Groups, and Events and Facebook Developer Terms to read these guidelines in their entirety.

 - The official rules